ASK KNOX

 Event Types

-tool_use — the agent is calling a tool.
-Contains tool name and input.
+agent.tool_use — the agent is calling a tool.
+Contains the tool name and input, and an evaluated_permission field indicating whether the call proceeds automatically or waits for confirmation.

 Polling vs Streaming